godotengine/godot-docs/community/contributing/pr_workflow.rst

 `Git <https://git-scm.com>`_ code repository together with an embedded issue tracker and PR system.

-.. note:: If you are contributing to the documention, its repository can
+.. note:: If you are contributing to the documentation, its repository can
           be found `here <https://github.com/godotengine/godot-docs>`_.

 The Git version control system is the tool used to keep track of successive